SenseNet/sncom-resources/_posts/2017-09-20-refactoring-sensenet-redux-store.md

 ![The future is bright](/img/posts/thefutureisbright.gif)

 Definitely not.
-While the DMS MVP and the admin surface of sensenet ECM 7 is in progress, the Redux store of sensenet and [sn-redux](https://github.com/SenseNet/sn-redux) itself will change and improve continuously for sure.
+While the DMS MVP and the admin surface of sensenet 7 is in progress, the Redux store of sensenet and [sn-redux](https://github.com/SenseNet/sn-redux) itself will change and improve continuously for sure.
 But we have laid the foundations of it and the future is bright, so any comments are welcome, help us make it better and better.
-[Redux](http://redux.js.org/) is awesome and I believe that it can make development with sensenet ECM more fun then ever.
+[Redux](http://redux.js.org/) is awesome and I believe that it can make development with sensenet more fun then ever.